perryrh0dan/passline/readme.md

    Password manager for the command line

 COMMANDS:
-   add, a     Add an existing password for a website create, c  Generate a password for an item delete, d  Delete an item list, ls   List all items help, h    Shows a list of commands or help for one command
+   add, a       Add an existing password for a website generate, g  Generate a password for an item delete, d    Delete an item list, ls     List all items help, h      Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help